-Preimplantation Genetic Diagnosis (PGD) is technique that is performed on the embryo before it is implanted in the womb.
-PGD provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.
-The PGD technique is the result of the combination of in vitro fertilisation and genetic analysis.
+Preimplantation Genetic Test (PGT for its acronym in English) is the technique previously known as Preimplantation Genetic Diagnosis (PGD).
+Is technique that is performed on the embryo before it is implanted in the womb.
+PGT provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.
+The PGT technique is the result of the combination of in vitro fertilisation and genetic analysis.

 - In Vitro Fertilisation to obtain embryos.

 - Embryo Biopsy.
 The embryo biopsy takes place 72-76 hours after recovery of the eggs, when the embryo is at the 6-8 cell stage.
 It consists of extracting one cell from the embryo without this compromising its normal development.
 Once the biopsy has been performed, the embryo is returned to the incubator in the Laboratory, where it will be kept in an in vitro culture with appropriate environmental conditions for continuing its development until the time of transfer to the patient’s womb.

 - Test Genetic Analysis.
 The cell obtained from the biopsy is processed for analysis and subject to genetic study.